fbpx

 4. Gift of Land

-You can leave a legacy for nature, forever.
-Many of the properties in our nature reserve system are special gifts from people who had a desire to protect a special piece of nature they owned.
-We built our nature reserve system from properties given to Ontario Nature to safeguard forever, and by properties purchased with funds from bequests, grants and individual donations.
+You can leave a legacy for nature that will forever by donating land.
+Many of our nature reserves were gifts from people who wanted to protect a special piece of nature they owned.
+Our nature reserve system was established from properties given to Ontario Nature to safeguard forever, and by properties purchased with funds from bequests, grants and individual donations.

 Baptist Harbour Nature Reserve © Smera Sukumar